-Transformative Culture Project launched this year (formerly Press Pass TV), is an award-winning nonprofit social enterprise that uses arts and culture as tools for transformation in society through creative youth development, social entrepreneurship and community building.
+Transformative Culture Project launched this year (formerly Press Pass TV), an award-winning nonprofit social enterprise that uses arts and culture as tools for transformation in society through creative youth development, social entrepreneurship and community building.

-With a new identity to reflect their growing priorities, Cara Berg Powers (Executive Director) and her team are building on Press Pass TV's legacy to engage diverse communities, tackling youth and creative workforce development in new and exciting ways.
+With a new identity to reflect their growing priorities, Cara Berg Powers (Executive Director) and her team are building on Press Pass TV's legacy to engage diverse communities, approaching youth and creative workforce development in new and exciting ways.